abdirashidexe/centroid-finder/humanImprovements.md

 2. backend: specifically VideoTestFinder.java

 Other testing improvements?
-- None besdies those core ones.
+- None besides those core ones.

 # improving error handling
 What parts of your code are brittle?